edgeimpulse/flood-monitoring-example-project/README.md

    These models could be run in bare metal on an MCU *or* on a linux MPU as they have low compute requirements.
 Running on Linux would allow more flexibility for OTA updating of the models when new versions are available.

+   The [flood-monitor-runner] folder contains an example docker container which will download the most recent model files and run your models every 15 minutes outputting to images which are hosted in a simple webpage.
+This could be run on an MPU like a Raspberry Pi.

 By following these steps, you can effectively train a machine learning model to predict future river levels using the processed flood and rain data.

 ## Output